What Are Fever Blisters?

 Risk Factors for Fever Blisters

 Over 90% of adults test positive for the herpes simplex virus even if they haven’t manifested any symptoms.

-People with weak immune systems are at higher risk of developing the virus, as well as fever blisters.
-Medical conditions and medications that weaken the immune system and increase the risk of contracting the virus include (x):
+People with weak immune systems are at higher risk of developing the virus and fever blisters.
+Herpes viruses are super sensitive to their environment.
+These viruses will sense stress, aging, physical injury and cancer has weakened your body.
+They will attack your body.
+For this reason, herpes outbreaks follow another form of illness or emotional stress. (x) Medical conditions and medications that weaken the immune system and increase the risk of contracting the virus include: (x)

 - Chemotherapy treatment